-Improving individual and community strengths and capacity to prevent suicide.
-Leveraging off a new focus on building resilience across the Victorian Government, including in schools and health and emergency services.
+Improve individual and community strengths and capacity to prevent suicide.
+Build resilience across the Victorian Government, including in schools and health and emergency services.

 Objective 2: Support vulnerable people

-Uniting behind groups who are at a higher risk of psychological distress and suicide.
-This includes early responses to concerns among dairy farmers, regional communities, Aboriginal communities, emergency service workers, paramedics, police, and lesbian, gay, bisexual, transgender and intersex people.
+Unite behind groups who are at a higher risk of psychological distress and suicide.
+This includes early responses to concerns among dairy farmers, regional communities, Aboriginal communities, emergency service workers, paramedics, police, at risk occupations (such as construction and trucking) and lesbian, gay, bisexual, transgender and intersex people.

 Objective 3: Care for the suicidal person